 Flea dirt is another way to tell if your pet has fleas.
 If you start noticing small black clumps all over their fur, it could mean that your beloved cat or dog is dealing with a flea infestation.
+When you notice this unsavory phenomenon, it means it's time to start upping your flea and tick prevention game with meds like Comfortis or Advantage for cats.
 Here’s everything you need to know about flea dirt and what it means for your pet.

 Flea Dirt Explained